nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ## Formatting

 Great, it looks like everything is place now.
 We can access the model, dispatch messages and manage the state in F#.
-To wrap up I want to extend the build script to format all the code.
+To wrap up, I want to extend the build script to format all the code.

 For the JavaScript I'm going to use [Prettier](https://prettier.io/) and for F# I can use [Fantomas](https://github.com/fsprojects/fantomas).